Sunnepah/iupds-appscale/README.md

    git clone https://github.com/GoogleCloudPlatform/appengine-django-skeleton.git
    ```
 1. Install dependencies.
 There are two types of dependencies. requirements-local.txt contains libraries that are already
    expressed in app.yaml, like MySQL.
-They will be installed locally, but not included in the project directory or
+They need to be installed locally to run the app locally, but the libraries are not included in the project directory or
    uploaded to App Engine, where instead the bundled version is used.

    requirements-vendor.txt includes dependencies that should be 'vendored', which means its completely included in the directory at
    time of deployment.
 This can only be done for pure Python libraries, not ones that require system libraries.
-These can be added
+In this case, Django is vendored since it's a pure Python library and that way we can install the latest version.
+These vendored can be added
    to the project using the `pip -t` flag, which installs it directly into the folder specified, in this case the `lib` folder.
 In order to make this project deployable directly after clone, the vendored libraries were checked into this repo, but new ones can be added and then installed using the `pip -t flag`.
    ```
    # vendor Django directly into the project `lib` folder